Garsooon/GoldToolUtils/README.md

 - **Gold Axes**
   When breaking logs, give charcoal instead of regular wood drops.

+- **Gold Shovels**
+  When mining certain blocks get a percent chance to get an ore drop from a loot table with configurable drop rates in `config.properties`.

 - **Gold Hoes**
   Yield triple the normal crop drops.